scala/scala-lang/_posts/2026-01-16-release-notes-3.8.0.md

 ### [SIP-57: Replace non-sensical `@unchecked` annotations](https://docs.scala-lang.org/sips/57.html)

-The `runtimeChecked` extension is now a **standard feature**.
+`runtimeChecked` is now a **standard feature**.
 It enables you to opt-out of certain static checks and defer them to runtime without resorting to the older, syntactically awkward `: @unchecked` type ascription.

 Consider the following example that tries to load an optional config value and match it against known values.